 - Roadways made with asbestos are strictly prohibited in Hawaii, including tailings or waste materials.
 Tailings containing asbestos are only acceptable if they are encapsulated into the roadway’s asphalt.

 - Any manufacturer that can still legally use asbestos must ensure no emissions are leaked from the building.
-In addition, routine maintenance and cleaning on all equipment and materials is required.

-- Anyone planning to demolish or renovate a building or facility that contains asbestos must always adhere to the Title 11, Chapter 501 guidelines of the Hawaii Department of Health’s Administrative Rules.
+- Anyone planning to demolish or renovate a building or facility that contains asbestos must always adhere to Title 11, Chapter 501 guidelines of the Hawaii Department of Health’s Administrative Rules.

 - Schools that were built with asbestos-containing materials must undergo routine inspections and maintenance, and all records must be sent to the state.